 Bethany beamed, widening her pink lips, when she met no one else at the door to the office.
 George waited for her in front of the church, while in this office lay another prospect for a romantic relationship.
 What a huge relief after two years of lonely singleness.

 After knocking, she half-opened the door, a broader smile on her face.

-The young woman pulled out the visitor's chair from the side of the table and sat down.Her eyes still stayed on the spiritual leader's face.
+With her eyes on Mama's raised palm, Bethany pulled out the visitor's chair from the side of the table and sat down.
+"Please, Mama –"

 "Mama, I don't fit in the children's church."

 "This is not a rushed decision.
 Get to like it.
 You were assigned to the role of the choir leader – you can also be reassigned to another area."

 Bethany had never realized how easy it was to strip her of the merited choir-leading role.
 Without thought, she licked away the lipstick on her lower lip.
 What should she do?